 Example command usage:

-CHAIN_NAME is one of the public Beacon chain names (run the container with the
+chain is one of the public Beacon chain names (run the command with the

 As a result of running this, the